MrMeadows/chirper/development_journal.md

 # Development Journal

+## 5/21/2024

+Wow.
+Okay.
+I got the username to pull from the Login component but I'm not entirely sure how I did it becauase it took an hour of experimenting.
+I, of course, wish that I could simply know the logic and then apply the logic to the program - but this is learning, so please take pity on me.

+In the App component, I created an addLogin function to take one argument, a 'login' variable, and use it to create a 'newLogin' const.
+Perhaps this is redundant, but I copied the 'addChirp' function as much as possible, simply because that is what I have learned thus far.

+With the 'newLogin' const created, I used a useState hook in the App component, 'setUsername', to take the 'newLogin' variable and set it as the 'username'.
+Then I added the 'addLogin' function as a property to the Login component, and fed the 'username' variable from the Login component to the 'addLogin' function via a replica of the 'handleSubmit' function in my Input component.
+It should also be noted that I removed the 'e.preventDefault' command from the 'handleSubmit' function in the Login component, since I *do*, in fact, want the default function of the submit button to refresh my page after capturing the username.

+The next step is to correctly feed the 'username' property into the 'addChirp' function.

+** Edit: I did it.
+That was punishing!
+My wife asked how I figured it out, and my only answer was, "Um...
+I tested everything."
+It turns out my creation of the newLogin const out of the 'login' variable resulted in my 'username' variable being of the 'object' type.
+My app was very angry that I was trying to pass an object, with no keys, to my child components.
+Once I removed the unnecessary step of creating the newLogin const and instead just attributed the 'login' variable directly to my 'setUsername' function, and after I had already previously fixed the condition upon which my page re-renders by means of another useState hook to identify when a user is logged in, my posts on 'Chirper' now correctly display a session-specific username to each post.
+Yay!
+This took two hours.

+Tomorrow, my objective is to begin planning how I'll make the pop-up modal work for posting to Chirper.
+That shouldn't be too hard!

+Which is exactly what I said about the login page...

 ## 5/20/2024

 The plan for today was to set the 'username' variable to a constant value in App.jsx so that every post will have the same username.
 I did this, and I removed the "username" input field from the Input component.